 'True Value' is a collection of large scale paintings depicting keystone species, which incorporate crystal mosaics.
 The process involves traditional painting techniques and rigorous mosaic methodologies, which are simultaneously rooted in the historical skills of an ancient art form, and vibrantly contemporary in a medium synonymous with high fashion and luxury.
 The work considers the human capacity for greatness and great harm by accentuating thematic and technical juxtapositions: construction and deconstruction, appearance and disappearance, with thousands of individual elements creating singular animals representing the last of the species.
 Thus isolated in the picture plane, they are elevated to the importance of human portraits.
 Precious crystal mosaics are undercut by semi-abstract painted backgrounds representing habitat loss.
 The collection simultaneously confronts minute detail and the big picture in order to scrutinize perceptions and preconceptions and explore the opposing concepts of the superficial and the profound.

 REFLECTING THE IMAGE:

-The collection of portraits are influenced by historical portraiture, popular throughout human history, created with a contemporary twist.
+The collection of portraits entitled 'Reflecting the Image' are influenced by historical portraiture, popular throughout human history, created with a contemporary twist.
 They partially reflect the viewer, making observer and observed integral to the work, a commentary on celebrity and the culture of the selfie, a message further enhanced by the informality of the close-cropped compositions.
-The 5ft x 5ft portrait of Marilyn Monroe, created with 65000 Swarovski crystals is in the private collection of Rihanna and presents the entwined identities of public and private personas by hiding a secret painted portrait of Norma Jeane facing the wall on the reverse, whilst the crystal mosaic mirror image of Marilyn Monroe, her famous alter ego stares out at the world.
+The 5ft x 5ft portrait of Marilyn Monroe, created with 65000 Swarovski crystals is in the private collection of Rihanna and presents the entwined identities of public and private personas by hiding a secret painted portrait of Norma Jeane on the reverse, whilst the crystal mosaic mirror image of Marilyn Monroe, her famous alter ego stares out at the world.